So thanks for being on the podcast. why don’t you kind of tell people a little bit of who you are and,

 Yeah.
 The strategic alignments.
 And, uh, what else?
 I just forgot what I was going to say.
-I had something on top of my head. but me personally, I’m a huge Atlanta Falcons fan.
+I had something on top of my head. but personally, I’m a huge Atlanta Falcons fan.
 I’ve been a fan of Falcons fan since the, you know, I was a kid, Michael Vick era, things of that nature.
 And so the funny thing is I, I, I still respect your breeze.
 I still like watching him play, even though he’s a rival of Atlanta, I still love watching him play.
-I love what he does, but then there’s other players that I won’t name that I just can’t stand because don’t align correctly with what they’re doing and a lot of negative stuff.
-And those are the kinds of things that those are the kinds of things that I, I feel what pushed me away from wanting to follow that person.
+I love what he does, but then there are other players that I won’t name that I just can’t stand because don’t align correctly with what they’re doing and a lot of negative stuff.
+And those are the kinds of things that I, I feel pushed me away from wanting to follow that person.

 That’s yeah, no, I, one of the, uh, I mean, I’m an, I’m a negative size, I should say. there’s obviously what happened with, uh, Antonio Brown last year.
-I thought, you know, it all, and I’ll say this, like I thought for the longest up until, you know, obviously there was something around, there were some mental health stuff there, but I thought for the longest it was a media play.
+I thought, you know, it all, and I’ll say this, as I thought for the longest up until, you know, obviously there was something around, there was some mental health stuff there, but I thought for the longest it was a media play.
 I’m like, Oh, this is brilliant.
 Like I like from an attention standpoint, obviously, right.
-He’s his brand is very much an attention grabbing word marketing.
+He’s his brand is very much an attention-grabbing word marketing.
 So we kind of get like that stuff, like when I was talking about the whole helmet thing, I was like, yeah, there’s no way he’s taking this.
-He’s not that he’s not that serious with it.
+He’s not that serious with it.
 Right.
 So I thought it was brilliant.
-I thought it was a really good move and it could have, you know, he got a helmet deal out of it. he was starting to really monetize that kind of strategic being annoying, I guess the best term I can come up with.
+I thought it was a really good move and it could have, you know, he got a helmet deal out of it. he was starting to really monetize that kind of strategy being annoying, I guess the best term I can come up with.
 I don’t know him personally.
-I shouldn’t call him annoying, but the, the attention was kind of like, what is he doing?
+I shouldn’t call him annoying, but then, the attention was kind of like, what is he doing?
 Like, how is he tripping off this helmet? so I thought that was brilliant.
 I thought it was abstinent out of nowhere.
 It happened now.
 He was always the quiet one.
-Like he goes through his day, kind of turned
+As he goes through his day, kind of turned

 Speaker 3 (20:53):